Capitains/flask-capitains-nemo/docs/Nemo.developer_guide.rst

         """ Description of the general group of test represented by TestUnit """

         def test_a_function(self):
-            """ Simple definition of this test prupose """ do = 1
+            """ Simple definition of this test purpose """ do = 1
             self.assertEqual(
                 do, 1,